Navigated to Ozempic® (semaglutide) for Weight Loss: How it Works | Calibrate

 By learning to eat more mindfully, participating in exercise that you actually enjoy, managing stressors, and improving sleep quality, both your mind and body are set up for real results.
 With this foundation in place, Ozempic® can work even more effectively.

-When you join the Calibrate program, you’ll work closely with a licensed physician who will determine the appropriate dose for you as an individual.
+When you join the Calibrate program, you’ll work closely with a licensed clinician who will determine the appropriate dose for you as an individual.

 Here’s how to use Ozempic® per the FDA: